-Inspire your son or daughter’s imagination with our Engineering programs in Scarborough and encourage his or her interest in tinkering with machines and designing and building structures.
-Kids in our interactive courses have fun, make new friends and demonstrate their creativity while mastering a variety of important engineering concepts.
+If your son or daughter can't stop tinkering with machines and building new structures, it might be time to register for our Engineering program in Scarborough.
+Our interactive courses are a fun and educational way for your child to learn a variety of engineering concepts while firing up his or her creativity.
 Buddying up with a partner, kids take on a new project each session, such as designing and building one of seven possible bridge types using K’NEX® pieces or constructing a machine with LEGO® bricks.
 It’s a fantastic way for your child to develop essential skills in the modern world, helping ensure success in the classroom and beyond!

-With no more than 12 students per class, your child is guaranteed to benefit from a 6:1 student-to-teacher ratio and the personal attention needed for success.
+Your child is guaranteed to receive the one-on-one attention he or she needs thanks to classes with a maximum of 12 students per class.
 We also make keeping you in the know about what your child is up to a priority with regular email communication summarizing his or her progress.
-You’ll be able to stay informed on your child’s progress, the STEM concepts he or she is learning and upcoming projects.
-It’s a great way to celebrate your child’s success and share it with others!
+You’ll be able to see what your son or daughter is working on, gain an understanding of the importance of STEM concepts and get a sneak peek at next week’s project.
+It’s a great way for you to share in your child’s success!

-- A focused STEM curriculum that will assist your child in developing essential 21st century skills.
+- A STEM curriculum that focuses on critical 21st century competencies.

-- Wrap-up exercises at the end of every class to support the concepts learned in class.
+- Sessions that end with wrap-up activities to consolidate the concepts learned in class.